 The emigrants boarded two ships, the SS Cimbria (303 adults, and 172 children) and the SS Teutonia (200 adults and 111 children).
 Those on the SS Cimbria, led by Elder Jacob Buller, traveled by train from New York to Lincoln, Nebraska.
 Elder Buller then decided to have his group go to Kansas.
-But part of the group wanted to stay in Nebraska and they settled in what is now the Henderson area.
-The group on the SS Teutonia, led by Minister Deitrich Gaeddert, traveled directly to Kansas and settled near present-day Inman in McPherson County and established Hoffnungsau Mennonite Church.
+Part of the group on the SS Teutonia, wanted to stay in Nebraska and settled in what is now the Henderson area.
+The rest of the group on the SS Teutonia, led by Minister Dietrich Gaeddert, traveled directly to Kansas, settling near present-day Inman in McPherson County.
+They established the Hoffnungsau Mennonite Church.

 The Santa Fe Railroad built two long buildings to shelter the immigrants during the winter, or until their own houses were built, and offered them land at $2.50 per acre (half of the then-current price of $5.00 per acre).

 The Alexanderwohl congregation established a village system similar to that in Russia, but in a few years the village system was abandoned.
 Two miles north of Goessel on Hwy K-15 is the last visable village of Hochfeld.

 Adapted from : "They Sought A New Land"